shawnmckinney/role-engineering-sample/README.md

  | ssmith        | password      |
  | rtaylor       | password      |

- 4. If everything works the Home page loads with links and buttons to click on:
+ 4. If everything is working, the Home page loads with some links and buttons to click on:
  ![Home Page](src/main/javadoc/doc-files/Role-Engineering-Sample-Home-Page.png "Home Page - johndoe")

  5. Try a different user.